 Barefoot Running Shoes

 When considering minimalist shoes there are a few things that runners should look for.
-The thickness of the cushioning in the heel and toe box of the shoe should be about the same, and not too cushioned.
+The thickness of the cushioning in the heel and toe box of the shoe should be about the same.
+Also, it should not be too cushioned.
 They should be able to be easily twisted along the long axis and the shoe should bend backwards on itself easily.
 There should not be a stiff arch support that prevents the natural movement of the arch of the foot.
 There are several brands of barefoot running shoes currently on the market.
-The physical therapists at Jacksonville Orthopaedic Institute Rehabilitation can give you recommendations of local retailers who sell these types of shoes.
+The physical therapists at JOI Rehabilitation can give you recommendations of local retailers who sell these types of shoes.

 Switching to a barefoot running style or to minimalistic shoes should be done with caution in order to prevent injury.
 It is very important that you follow a slow progression when you transition to this type of running.
-Even with a conservative program, runners likely experience some muscle soreness in your calf muscles, the Achilles tendon, or pain in the feet.
+Even with a conservative program, runners likely experience some muscle soreness.
+Typically, the soreness is in your calf muscles, the Achilles tendon, or pain in the feet.
 Because of this, anyone who has a previous history of Achilles tendonitis, plantar fasciitis, previous stress fracture or metatarsalgia should proceed with extreme caution.
-If you have any foot-related or ankle-related problems, you should seek the advice of one of our physicians or medical professionals before you start barefoot running.
+In addition, if you have any foot-related or ankle-related problems, you should seek professional advice.
+One of our physicians or medical professionals can help before you start barefoot running.

 Whether you are suffering from foot issues, joint pain, or injuries resulting from any type of activity, JOI has 12 physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.